Manual J Calculation: Sizing of HVAC Systems

 The insulation value is a critical factor in determining the heating and cooling requirements of a building.
 Proper attic insulation minimizes heat flow into or out of the building.
 As a result, well-insulated homes will require less heating or cooling capacity compared to those without proper insulation.

 Good ceiling insulation helps maintain the interior temperature at a desired comfort level.
-It prevents warm air from escaping in the winter, and helps keep your house cool during the summer months.
+It prevents warm air from escaping in the winter and helps keep your house cool during summer.
 In addition to added comfort, it can also save you money on energy costs.

 Number of Occupants